 Please contact City Clerk Maggie Burleson at firstname.lastname@example.org

-City Council Regular Meeting – May 14, 2013 - 5:00 p.m.
+City Council Regular Meeting

 City Hall Building

-The following has been set as the agenda for the May 14, 2013, regular meeting of the City Council.
+The following has been set as the agenda for the February 25, 2014, regular meeting of the City Council.
 Information regarding City employees is governed by N.C.
 Gen. Stat. sec.
 160A-168 – Council does not consider personnel matters in open session.
 At the conclusion of this agenda the meeting will be open for the presentation of other matters by members of Council and the public.
 Public comment will not be taken on items as to which no Council action will be taken at this meeting, including those items listed as reports or presentations or as discussion items.
 When Council action is anticipated as to any matter, it will be placed on a Council agenda for consideration, and public comment will be taken at that time.